StarRocks/starrocks/docs/reference/System_limit.md

 - When you create a table, the key column cannot be of the FLOAT or DOUBLE type.
 You can use the DECIMAL type to represent decimals.

-- A VARCHAR value can be up to 1,048,576 bytes in length (two bytes less than 1048578 because the first two bytes are used to indicate the length).
-In versions earlier than 2.1, the range of `M` is 1–65533.
-From 2.1 onwards, the range of `M` is 1–1048576.
+- The length of a VARCHAR value varies in different versions:

+  - In versions earlier than StarRocks 2.1, the length ranges from 1 to 65533 bytes.
+  - [Preview] From StarRocks 2.1 and later versions, the length ranges from 1 to 1048576 bytes.
+The maximum row size is 1048578 bytes, and the length prefix (indicates the number of bytes in the value) is 2 bytes.
+Therefore, the maximum length of a VARCHAR value in StarRocks 2.1 and later versions = 1048578 - 2.
+The default value is 1.

 - StarRocks supports only UTF-8 encoding, not GBK.